-Mr. Dickinson, an economic geologist with more than 40 years of mineral exploration experience who is an inductee of the Canadian Mining Hall of Fame, leads Northern Dynasty's project development activities.
+Mr. Dickinson is a mining executive with more than 45 years of mineral exploration and development experience.
+He is an inductee of the Canadian Mining Hall of Fame, leads Northern Dynasty's project development activities.
 In addition to his role as Executive Chairman, Mr. Dickinson is a director of the Pebble Limited Partnership.
 He is also Chairman of HDI.
+He holds a BSc (Geology) & an MSc (Finance) from the University of British Columbia.